Optimistic Event Driven Simulation / Mixed Mode Simulation

 For example, Melbourne and Sydney are 713km apart which at the speed of light is over 2ms or to put it another way 2,000,000ns.
 So we can run multiple partitions, one for each city, each with its own nodes and queue, and allow the clocks to get up to 2ms out of sync before one has to wait for other other.

-If there’s a lot of partitions, we can use a lot of cores.
+If there’s a lot of partitions, we can use a lot of queues and thus a lot of cores.
 But there’s an organizational overhead to working out which nodes belong to which queues.

 Optimistic Event Driven Simulation

-A maximum ‘window’ time can be tuned to get a good amount of parallelization without too my retrying.
-This matters more when the simulation events are “heavy”, which brings us to …
+A maximum ‘window’ time can be tuned to get a good amount of parallelization without too much retrying: this could be implemented as a sliding window where retrying causes the window to reduce.

 Mixed Mode Simulation

-… another thing I spent some time looking at, “Mixed Mode Simulation”.
+Parallelization matters more when the simulation events are “heavy”, which brings us to another thing I spent some time looking at: “Mixed Mode Simulation”.

 We were using User Mode Linux to work on HMIPv6 and Optimistic DAD … basically because it let us do network development without having to restart the whole machine, instead the linux kernel and its network stack all ran as a user-mode process.
 Or processes!
-You could run several kernels and have them talk to each other.
+You could run several kernels and have them talk to each other, thus simulating the several nodes involved in a HMIPv6 handover.

 The problem with this was that it ran in real time.
 Simulating ten minutes of network traffic took … ten wall-clock minutes.
 During which time the computer was mostly idle.
-Unless you were trying to run a really big simulation in which case your simulated machines maybe couldn’t keep up.
+Unless you were trying to run a really big simulation in which case your simulated machines maybe couldn’t keep up, giving incorrect results.
+Simulating the behaviour of the network between the machines was also very limited: packets are routed between nodes reliably and instantly, unlike in the real world.

-So what I wanted to do was to run some UML instances to model real network devices, and connect them via a network simulation.
+So what I wanted to do was to run some User Mode Linux instances to model real network devices, and connect them via a event-driven network simulation.
 The User Mode Linux clocks would be synced to the network simulator clock and the UML kernel timer “tick” would be an event in the simulator event queue.

-This would require a few changes to the UML timing and the UML network stack.
+This would require a few changes to the UML kernel timers, real time clock and network stack.

 Gone without a trace